acastilloferia/UdacityDataEng_Capstone/README.md

 [Field details for Population described in Dictionary](/DICTIONARY/Data_Dictionary.md#population-dictionary)

 ### Data Quality
 Under Data Quality process two main checks are performed over the external Data Set Temperatures.
-Immigration Dataset has used provided SAS Dictionary as a first quality ensurance.
+Immigration Dataset has used during data wrangling provided SAS Dictionary as a first quality ensurance.
 This is the implemented code
 ```
     # get filepath to output data file